daKmoR/nested-dependencies-in-frontend/README.md

 Doing that explains how nested dependencies can be resolved that way.

 ##### Pros nested dependencies for node
-- It means every packages can have their own versions of every dependency
+- It means every package can have their own versions of every dependency
 - It means packages are not influenced by dependencies of other packages in the application
 - On the server, you usually do not care too much about how much extra code (in files size) there is
 - There is no "high fee" to pay for accessing many extra files.